Artaxerxes II: Legacy

 The Persian Empire under Artaxerxes II was viewed as a political power that had many unfortunate complications, such as the many wars with Greece.
 One aspect of his legacy which would have great influence upon his successors was his conflict with Cyrus the Younger.
 This conflict was remembered due to the power vacuum that followed, allowing the Satrap Revolt and the rebellion of Egypt.
 Artaxerxes II was also remembered for his works to restore monuments of his predecessors.
 His largest restoration was that of the Palace of Darius in Susa.
 He would also be remembered for his tomb in Persepolis.

 The image of Artaxerxes from contemporary foreign sources depicts him in a similar light to his image among those in the Achaemenid Empire.
 The Greek portrayal highlights his long rule with many conflicts and shortcomings of Artaxerxes II in his ability to control his empire.
-Greek sources also focus on his problems in his court with his harem and eunuchs.
+Greek sources also focus on his problems in his court with his harem and eunuchs, as in Claudius Aelianus's accounts of Aspasia of Phocaea and Tiridates.
 Greek sources portray Artaxerxes II as sad in his reign.

 Identification

-The Jewish high priest Johanan is mentioned in the Elephantine papyri dated to 407 BC, i.e., during Darius II's reign, and is also mentioned in Ezra 10:6 after the reign of Darius (Ezra 6:1) and during the rule of Artaxerxes (Ezra 7:1), thereby supporting the chronological sequence.
+The Jewish high priest Johanan is mentioned in the Elephantine papyri dated to 407 BC, i.e., during Darius II's reign, and is also mentioned in Ezra 6:10 after the reign of Darius (Ezra 6:1) and during the rule of Artaxerxes (Ezra 7:1), thereby supporting the chronological sequence.

 Amongst others, it has been suggested that Artaxerxes II was the Ahasuerus mentioned in the Book of Esther.
 Plutarch in his Lives (AD 75) records alternative names Oarses and Arsicas for Artaxerxes II Mnemon given by Deinon (c.
 360–340 BC) and Ctesias (Artexerxes II's physician) respectively.
 These derive from the Persian name Khshayarsha as do "Ahasuerus" ("(Arta)Xerxes") and the hypocoristicon "Arshu" for Artaxerxes II found on a contemporary inscription (LBAT 162).
 These sources thus arguably identify Ahasuerus as Artaxerxes II in light of the names used in the Hebrew and Greek sources and accords with the contextual information from Pseudo-Hecataeus and Berossus as well as agreeing with Al-Tabari and Masudi's placement of events.
 The 13th century Syriac historian Bar-Hebraeus in his Chronography, also identifies Ahasuerus as Artaxerxes II citing the sixth century AD historian John of Ephesus.

 Issue

 Artaxerxes II is reported to have had a number of wives.
-His main wife was Stateira, until she was poisoned by Artaxerxes' mother Parysatis in about 400 BC.
+His main wife was Stateira, until she was poisoned by Artaxerxes's mother Parysatis in about 400 BC.
 Artaxerxes II is said to have more than 115 sons from 350 wives.